-The Neurology Clerkship at the University of Michigan Medical School is a required 4-week experience in the third year.
+The Neurology Clerkship at the University of Michigan Medical School is a required 4-week experience in the second year.
 The goal is to teach students the principles and skills underlying the recognition and management of the neurological diseases that a general medical practitioner is most likely to encounter in practice.
 Further discussion of the core curriculum for the Neurology Clerkship is available on the American Academy of Neurology website.

 - Recognition of which symptoms and signs suggest neurologic disease.*